leom97/ShapeOptimizationParabolic/README.md

 - change the current directory: `cd ShapeOptimizationParabolic`
 - head now to `intructions/environment_setup.md` for instructions on how to set up your enviroment

-In the setup instructions, additional details on how to utilize the code are given.
+In the setup instructions, additional details on how to utilize the code are given (see especially `code/getting_started.md`).